 - 1. Certify that she/he is a high school graduate, holds a state-approved Graduate Equivalency Diploma (GED) or its equivalent, or has completed college-level course work; or otherwise demonstrate ability to perform postsecondary-level course work (including test evidence). - 2.
 Submit a completed enrollment application with the required payment. - 3.
-Be at least 16 years of age.
+Be at least 16 years of age to enroll in the theory portion of the course. - 4.
+Be at least 18 years of age to attend the Hands-On Training.